(3 votes, average: 5.00 out of 5)

 Read this installation guide till the end to learn every step and command needed to install an SSL certificate on CentOS.
 From the prerequisites for the installation procedure to testing the installation, learn everything here.

-Firstly, you need to get access to a CentOS server.
+Firstly, get access to a CentOS server.
 Not just that, get access with a non-root user that comes with sudo privileges.
 Not done with this configuration yet.
 No problem, as you can do it within an hour.
 Another thing you need to have is your Apache installed.
-To install your Apache web server with CentOS, check this guide we prepared separately.
+To install your Apache web server with CentOS, check this guide that we prepared separately for you.

-Read our CentOS CSR Generation guide to generate it using OpenSSL Command.
+Read our CentOS CSR Generation guide if you wish to generate it using OpenSSL Command.

 Run this command to check if it’s installed or not.